nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 consequences for anonymity sets, if such traffic shaping and additional cover traffic is not very carefully constructed.

+This document focuses primarily on the circuit padding framework's cover traffic features, and will only briefly touch on the potential obfuscation and application layer coupling points of the framework.

 In terms of acceptable overhead, because Tor onion services [currently use](https://metrics.torproject.org/hidserv-rend-relayed-cells.html) less than 1% of the